GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Fit for a desktop but should be functional on mobile devices in spite of its tiny or bulky appearance.

-The `M` button that will allow you to switch to a stripped down and simplified version of mobile friendly viewers (almost all viewers are currently available).
-Once you are on the mobile main page then consider bookmarking it if you would need continuous access to the viewers.
+The `M` button will allow you to switch to a stripped down and simplified version of mobile friendly 3D viewers (almost all viewers are currently available).
+Once on the mobile main page then consider bookmarking it for continuous access to the viewers.

-GitHub servers are providing correct access to files, so cloning or downloading this repository will not have the same functionality if run locally without some server.
-These servers are setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.
+GitHub servers are providing correct access to all files, so cloning or downloading this repository and using it offline will have a reduced functionality if run locally without some server.
+These GitHub servers are setting `CacheControl` to last only for 10 minutes so you might need to refresh the current page as needed.

 Repositories do contain projects in several different programming languages or a mix of: `Java` `VB.Net` `C#` `python` `JavaScript` `jQuery` `HTML/CSS` `shell`.

 There is a lot of information and descriptions, some intended for Industrial Automation and some for general or personal use.
 All is good as an educational resource as well.

-Intro video shows how to start using 3D viewers and also how to load model files from a hard drive.
+Intro video shows how to start using 3D viewers by loading model files from a hard drive.
 It was captured by using the free and open source [OBS Studio](https://github.com/obsproject/obs-studio) software.

 # Mozilla Firefox screenshot